Home/Resources/Early Development/Tips on Learning to Talk

 • Introduce pretend play with a child’s favorite doll or toy animal.
 Include it in your conversations and your play.
 “Rover wants to play too.
 Can he roll the ball with us?”

-• Tell her “Show me your nose.”
+• Tell them, “Show me your nose.”
 Then point to your nose.
-She will soon point to her nose.
+They will soon point to her nose.
 Do this with toes, fingers, ears, eyes, knees and so on.

-• Hide a toy while she is watching.
-Help her find it and share in her delight.
+• Hide a toy while they are watching.
+Help them find it and share in their delight.

-• When he points at or gives you something, talk about the object with her.
+• When they point at or give you something, talk about the object with her.
 “You gave me the book.
 Thank you!
 Look at the picture of the baby rolling the ball.”

-Your baby will be able to follow directions and begin to put words together, such as “car go” or “want juice.”
-He will also begin to do pretend play which fosters language development.
+At this age, toddlers will be able to follow directions and begin to put words together, such as “car go” or “want juice.”
+They will also begin to do pretend play which fosters language development.
 You can spur a child’s communication skills when you:

 • Ask the child to help you.
 For example, ask him to put his cup on the table or to bring you his shoe.